lana-20/charles-proxy-features/README.md

 7. **Did the client fail to handle the response?**
     - If I receive 5 places back, and eveything is fine, maybe I fail to display all the results.
 Maybe a developer limited the number of entries in a particulat table to be 3, instead of as many as defined by the requirements?
 That may be a reason for not showing all the places.

-It's time to roll up the sleeves and practice with Chatles Proxy.
+It's time to roll up the sleeves and practice with Charles Proxy.
+The main purpose of Charles is the answer the above captioned 7 questions.
+We can trace our app activity.
+In order to to be able to read data, we should go through the installation and configuration steps first.
+For the Charles to be trusted by the outside world, we need to install the Charles SSL certificate on the computer.
+Another certificate must be installd of the mobile device.
+In total, we need 2 SSL certificate - the mobile device and the computer - because they need to communicate and trust each other.

+When we open Charles on the desktop, we see some random sequences running, with such as Code, Method, Host, Path, Start, Duration, Size, and Status.
+At the moment, Charles is trying to log something that is happening on my computer.
+And, while we can use Charles for web-based app debugging if needed, I want to focus on the mobile devices.
+In order to get rid of the undesired traffic from my computer, I go to the Proxy menu and uncheck **macOS Proxy**.
+Afterwards, there should be no interference coming from the computer.

-#TODO - Charles practice notes and illustrations
+#TODO - finish Charles practice notes and illustrations

 ___